 Given the importance of using an independent Spanish lawyer to advise and assist you in relation to the purchase, you will need to take your lawyer’s fees into consideration also.
 These may vary, but ought not to be more than 1% of the purchase price, not including VAT and any disbursements.
 E&G Solicitors in Spain does not charge a fixed percentage for advice and assistance relating to property purchases, but we do cap our fees so that you can be budget with certainty.

 What are the costs of purchasing a property off-plan in Spain?

-If you are purchasing a new build property, or you are buying off plan in Spain, then the VAT element will be payable to the developer and will form part of the purchase price itself.
+If you are purchasing a new build property, or you are buying off-plan in Spain, another cost of purchasing property in Spain will be the VAT element that will be payable to the developer and will form part of the purchase price itself.
 It will appear in the purchase contract, so you will be aware of it from the outset.
 You will still need to pay stamp duty of between 1% and 1.5%, depending upon where you are purchasing.
 Notary’s fees and property registry fees will also be payable, as above.

 What are the costs of owning a property in Spain?